• Home

 After you've hooked someone with personality and story, then put the practical stuff: age, breed (or best guess), weight, spay/neuter status, compatibility notes.
 Important info, but it works way better at the bottom than at the top.

-Include what the animal's ideal home looks like — not as a list of demands but as a picture: "Chester's dream home has a yard for sunbathing and a human who's around enough to appreciate his world-class cuddling."
+Describe their ideal home as a picture, not a list of demands.
+For example: "Chester's dream home has a yard for sunbathing and a human who's around enough to appreciate his world-class cuddling."

 AI can help, but don't stop there

 If you've got 40 animals who all need bios, writing each one from scratch every time isn't realistic.
-PawPlacer has an AI bio generator that actually reads the data you've already entered — the custom form fields, temperament notes, medical info, compatibility stuff — and writes a unique bio from it.
+PawPlacer has an AI bio generator that actually reads the data you've already entered (the custom form fields, temperament notes, medical info, compatibility stuff) and writes a unique bio from it.
 You don't have to feed it bullet points or fill out a separate form.
-If the data's in the pet profile, the AI picks it up automatically and turns it into something readable.
-You can enable which fields it pulls from in your settings, so you control what goes in.
+If the data's in the pet profile, the AI picks it up on its own and turns it into something readable.
+You can choose which fields it pulls from in settings, so you stay in control of what goes in.

 It's a real time-saver, especially during intake surges when you've got ten new animals and zero bandwidth to write ten polished bios.
 But don't just hit publish on the AI version.
-Read it, then add the one weird specific thing only someone who's actually spent time with the animal would know — the way she tilts her head when you say "outside," the fact that he's afraid of the broom but not the vacuum.
-The AI gives you the structure.
-You give it the soul.
+Read it and add the one weird, specific thing only someone who's actually spent time with the animal would know: the way she tilts her head when you say "outside," or the fact that he's afraid of the broom but not the vacuum.
+The AI gets you the shape of it; the soul is on you.

 Manage your rescue with PawPlacer